 So how did I get from writing as a side hobby to getting serious about doing the damn thing?
 (The damn thing being writing my first novel.)

 I was finally struck with the right dose of inspiration.
-It came shortly the birth of my son.
-You'd think motherhood would push all your crazy dreams even further into the background, but that was not my experience.
+It came shortly after the birth of my son.
+Motherhood has a reputation for pushing would pushing a woman's big, crazy dreams into the background, but that was not my experience.

 If there's one thing I wish for my son (after general happiness, health, and safety), it is this: I hope he does what he loves, not what he thinks he should do.

 I'm not talking about having a hobby or a one-time experience that he can scratch off his bucket list.
 I'm talking about waking up every day with a fire in his belly.
 Feeling energized by the work he's doing.
 Finding his calling.
-Going after it, whatever "it" is.
+Going after it, whatever it is for him.